ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 # {{page.num}}, step-by-step

-## Step 0: Obtain your ACMS username and password.
+## Step 0: Obtain your ETS username and password.

-Before you can even sit down and begin using a workstation in B230, even to surf the web, you need to know your ACMS username and password.
+Before you can even sit down and begin using a workstation in B230, even to surf the web, you need to know your ETS username and password.

 And to obtain those, you'll need to be able to access a web browser.  **Catch-22!**

-But if someone else (a mentor or instructor) has a web browser, then the information at this page can be used to look up your ACMS username, and reset your password:
+But if someone else (a mentor or instructor) has a web browser, then the information at this page can be used to look up your ETS username, and reset your password:

 [https://ucsd-cse-spis-2018.github.io/topics/acms/](/topics/acms/)